dragonworx/tree-log/README.md

 log('some label', someValue, anotherValue, someObject...);
 ```

-The values after the label are optional, you can just log the label if required.
+Values after the label are optional, you can just log the label if required.

 ```javascript
 log('just a label');
 ```

+> NOTE: Objects you log are stored by `turbo-log` so please be aware of this if garbage collection is an important detail of your application design since there will always be a reference to the object (if logged).
+>
+> Clearing the log with `clearLog()` will remove that reference, but you'll also loose any previous log data so ensure you have printed or used the log before that clear.

 ## Nesting